DN-Amsterdam/vue-super-cursor/README.md

 ```

 ## Questions & contributing
-For questions, contact Gerben at gerben@digitalnatives.nl
+For questions, contact Gerben at gerben@digitalnatives.nl || Koos at koos@digitalnatives.nl